 THE FARINGDON SINGERS

-From the beginning it was decided that admission to concerts should be entirely free of charge.
+Founded by Michael Perkins in September 1975, the Faringdon Singers then consisted mainly of children drawn from the local schools who “just wanted to sing”.
+Without funds, meeting place or instruments, they had to start absolutely from scratch, first finding a home and then organising rummage sales to pay for it!
+Our first concert held in a local village hall, consisted entirely of Christmas carols sung unaccompanied.
+From the beginning it was decided that admission to concerts should be free of charge.
 Instead, the host (often a local village church) would nominate a charity to which the audience might if they so wished contribute voluntarily.
 This has remained the policy of the group, and over the years thousands of pounds have been raised for good causes – local national and international.

-In 2005, the Faringdon Singers celebrated its 30th Anniversary.
-It remains a relatively small group of 35 members – a friendly and dedicated choir committed to achieving a high standard of music making and to its charitable ethos.
+Despite its inauspicious beginnings, the choir not only survived but has thrived and in 2015 the Faringdon Singers celebrated its 40th Anniversary.
+It remains a relatively small group -35 to 40 members – and is a friendly and dedicated choir committed to achieving a high standard of music-making and to its charitable ethos.
 Those involved hope that their varied programme will continue to appeal to singers and listeners alike.